-- One inch of closed cell spray foam insulation is applied.
+- One inch of closed-cell spray foam insulation is applied.

 - Once in place, a fiberglass batt is placed over the top of the foam.

-Flash and batt provides the benefit of air sealing with spray foam insulation at a lower price point than full foam.
+Flash and batt provide the benefit of air sealing with spray foam insulation at a lower price point than full foam.
 This is a great option for a homeowner looking for air sealing who wants to be mindful of their construction budget.

 Fiberglass is a very popular type of insulation due to its desirable price point and its ease of installation.
 Combining fiberglass with spray foam adds the air sealing benefits of spray foam with the price point of fiberglass and helps to remedy a lot of the shortcomings of fiberglass.

-Flash and batt is also known as a hybrid insulation system, combining both fiberglass and spray foam.
+Flash and batt are also known as a hybrid insulation system, combining both fiberglass and spray foam.
 Flash and batt is a method of insulating standard stud walls by augmenting fiberglass batts with a thin layer of spray foam applied to the interior of a building sheathing.